kkvasova/irps_model/README.md

-### Welcome to analytical galactic chemical evolution model with terminal wind sampler!
+### Welcome to the analytical galactic chemical evolution model with terminal wind sampler!
 How are Mg, Si, Ca, Ti, or so-called __&alpha;-elements__, evolved in dwarf galaxies?
-In this repository you find the answer from simple implementation of what is called one-zone Galactic Chemical Evolution model (GCE).
+In this repository you will find the answer from a simple implementation of what is called one-zone Galactic Chemical Evolution model (GCE).

-Despite many of analytical GCE exist since 1960s, here we introduce the unique solution: it combines gas inflow and the forced gas outflow from the stellar system.
+Despite many of analytical GCEs exist since 1960s, here we introduce the unique solution: it combines gas inflow and forced gas outflow from a stellar system.

 The new model is called __Inflow with Ram Pressure Stripping (IRPS)__.